Mintbase/Grants-Program/applications/skynet-substrate-integration.md

 If this application is in response to an RFP, please indicate this on the first line of this section.

-If this is an application for a follow-up grant (the continuation of an earlier, successful W3F grant), please provide name and/or pull request of said grant on the first line of this section.
+If this is an application for a follow-up grant (the continuation of an earlier, successful Mintbase grant), please provide name and/or pull request of said grant on the first line of this section.

 ### Overview